wqking/metapp/doc/tutorial/tutorial_callable.md

 }
 ```

-Create a metapp::DefaultArgsFunction<FT>, the FT is deduced by metapp::createDefaultArgsFunction.
+Create a metapp::DefaultArgsFunction<FT>, the FT is deduced by `metapp::createDefaultArgsFunction`.
 The first argument is the function, it can be any meta callable, such as free function, member function, constructor, etc.
 The second argument is a list of default arguments, it must be specified
 in the right to left order in the function prototype